 Kaspersky Web Traffic Security

 The application protects users of a corporate network when accessing web resources.
-For example, it deletes malware and other threats from the data stream that enters the corporate network via the HTTP(S) and FTP protocols, blocks infected and phishing websites, and controls access to web resources based on web resource categories and content types.
+For example, it removes malware and other threatening software from the data stream entering the corporate network via the HTTP(S) and FTP protocols, blocks infected and phishing websites, and controls access to web resources based on web resource categories and content types.

 Kaspersky Web Traffic Security: